-- E- 0 Software error. - E-1 \Ramping up and rate is less than 12 °F (6.7 °C) per hour.
+- E- 0 Software error. - E-1 Ramping up and rate is less than 12° per hour.
 Rise is checked every 7.5 minutes.
-Rate must persist for 22.5 minutes before error is triggered. - E- 2 \Program in hold, temperature 50 °F (10 °C) or more above hold temperature.
-Error must persist for more than 18 seconds before error is triggered. - E- 3 \Program in hold, temperature 50 °F (10 °C) or more below hold temperature.
-Error must persist for more than 18 seconds before error is triggered. - E- 4 \Program ramping down and temperature more than 50 °F (10 °C) above last hold temperature.
-Error must persist for more than 18 seconds before error is triggered. - E- 5 \Program ramping down and temperature more than 50 °F (10 °C) below local set point.
-Must persist for 18 seconds to trigger. - E-6 Negative reading detected at thermocouple, indicating it is installed or wired improperly. - E-8 Controller in positive ramp, kiln temperature is ramping down.
-Negative rate must persist for 22.5 minutes to trigger error. - E-9 Wrong thermocouple hardware or software setting. - E- A Invalid program variable - E- bd Controller is reading a board temperature above 160 °F degrees.
-Firing has stopped.
-Room temperature is too hot.
-Lower room temperature to below 100 °F (37 °C). - E- D \Kiln temperature 50 °F (10 °C) above traveling set point. - E--- Power loss while controller is processing information. - ErrP Informational error message: .
+Rate must persist for 22.5 minutes before error is triggered. - E-2 Program in hold, temperature 50° or more above hold temperature.
+Error must persist for more than 18 seconds before error is triggered. - E-3 Program in hold, temperature 50° or more below hold temperature.
+Error must persist for more than 18 seconds before error is triggered. - E-4 Program ramping down and temperature more than 50° above last hold temperature.
+Error must persist for more than 18 seconds before error is triggered. - E-5 Program ramping down and temperature more than 50° below local set point.
+Must persist for 18 seconds to trigger. - E- 6 Negative reading detected at thermocouple, indicating it is installed or wired improperly. - E-8 Controller in positive ramp, kiln temperature is ramping down.
+Negative rate must persist for 22.5 minutes to trigger error. - E-9 Wrong thermocouple hardware or software setting. - E- A Invalid program variable - E- D Kiln temperature 50 F above traveling set point. - E--- Power loss while controller is processing information. - ErrP Informational error message: .
 When it flashes, a brief, noncritical power outage has occurred.
 The controller was able to resume firing and the load of ware is not in danger.
-It continues to alternately display with the internal temperature until you press ENTER. - PF Displays at the time the kiln is initially powered up.
+It continues to alternately display with the internal temperature until you press Enter. - PF Displays at the time the kiln is initially powered up.
 Press Enter to clear the message and the internal kiln temperature will flash.
-Also displays when power was lost during a firing and the kiln temperature was below 140 °F (60 °C) or the kiln temperature dropped more than 250 °F (121 °C) during the power outage. - STUC A key on the touch pad is stuck in the pressed position.

-FAIL System cannot sense thermocouple.

-\ These codes will be turned off if "ERCd" is toggled to "OFF".
-See page 20 for details.
+Also displays when power was lost during a firing and the kiln temperature was below 140F (60C) or the kiln temperature dropped more than 250 degrees during the power outage. - STUc A key on the touch pad is stuck in the pressed position. - FAIL System cannot sense thermocouple. - These codes will be turned off if "ERCd" is toggled to "OFF".
+See page 19 for details.